Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/blob.md

 (blob "ff23789875")
 ```

-Besides representing arbiratry binary data, such as a file, blobs are typically used to represent cryptographic hashes and keys.
+Besides representing arbitrary binary data such as a file.
+Blobs are typically used to represent cryptographic hashes and keys.

 ## Not quite a collection

-Although blobs are collections of bytes in theory, they are not collections in the sense envisioned in further sections and data types such as [vectors](/cvm/data-types/vector) or
+Although blobs are collections of bytes, in theory, they are not collections in the sense envisioned in further sections and data types such as [vectors](/cvm/data-types/vector) or
 [maps](/cvm/data-types/map).

-However, they are countable and it is possible to extract single bytes as longs:
+However, they are countable and it is possible to extract single bytes as longs data-type:

 ```clojure
 (count 0x112233)  ;; -> 3